 2. Avoid gassy foods

-Another easy lifestyle change you can try is cutting down on foods known to cause bloating after eating, like beans, onions, broccoli, cabbage, sprouts and cauliflower.
-Certain fruits can cause a bloating tummy too, like blackberries and watermelon – so bear this in mind when choosing your 5 a day.
+Try cutting down on foods known to cause bloating after eating, like beans, onions, broccoli, cabbage, sprouts and cauliflower.
+Certain fruits can cause a bloated tummy too, like blackberries and watermelon – so bear this in mind when choosing your 5 a day.

 3. Up your fibre

-Eating more high-fibre foods like wholegrain bread, wholewheat pasta, beans and pulses can help improve your digestion and beat bloating.
-You can find lots of handy advice about how to add more fibre to your diet from the NHS website.
+Eating more high-fibre foods like wholegrain bread, wholewheat pasta, beans and pulses can help improve your digestion and reduce bloating.

-Making small changes to how you eat, as well as what you eat, can make a big difference to your digestion and how bloated you feel.
+Making small changes to how you eat, as well as what you eat, can make a big difference to how bloated you feel.
 Although it’s tempting to eat on the go, try to sit down while you eat and be as upright as possible.
-Taking your time to chew food and keep your mouth closed to stop you taking in too much air.
+Take your time to chew food and keep your mouth closed to stop you swallowing too much air.

-Get plenty of regular exercise – even a 20 minute walk, a few times a week can improve your bowel function and ease bloating.
-With many of us working from home, it’s even more important to schedule in regular exercise breaks during our working day.
-This helps keep everything moving in our gut.
+Even a 20 minute walk a few times a week can improve your bowel function and reduce bloating as it helps keep everything moving in your gut.

 6. Stay clear of culprits

 Some of the worst things for bloating include chewing gum and foods that are high in salt, fat and refined carbohydrates like white bread, white rice, pastries and sweets.
-It’s best to stay away from these as much as possible, or limit them to an occasional treat.
+Limit these to an occasional treat.

 7. Don’t eat too late

 Eating dinner a few hours before you go to bed gives yourself more time to digest properly.
-If you find your bloating is particularly bad in the evening, try and eat a bit earlier than you normally do.
+If you find your bloating is particularly bad in the evening, try and eat a bit earlier than usual.

 We have lots of helpful guidance for IBS relief which covers how to manage bloating symptoms linked to IBS.
 If you’re worried about bloating caused by IBS, it might be worth speaking to a GP to discuss your symptoms.

-Lots of people use natural remedies as a bloating quick fix – like taking peppermint oil tablets or drinking a cup of peppermint tea.
-Peppermint has lots of other health benefits too including helping you sleep, so it’s a great one to try as part of your bedtime routine.
+Lots of people use bloating remedies as a quick fix – like taking peppermint oil tablets or drinking a cup of ginger tea.

 10. Spot your triggers

-Perhaps the most important one is keeping a daily food diary for a couple of weeks to spot any triggers, noting down everything you eat and drink.
-This will help you identify when your bloating seems to be the worst.
-And if you’re considering cutting out a food group long-term, always get advice from a GP first.
+Keep a daily food diary for a couple of weeks to spot any triggers, noting down everything you eat and drink.
+This will help you identify when your bloating seems to be at its worst so you can cut it from your diet.
+If you’re considering cutting out a food group long-term, always get advice from a GP first.

 ‘Many people have individual triggers for their bloating, and so what works for one person may be less effective for another.
-It’s helpful to try and identify your personal triggers i.e. what makes your bloating worse, so that you can avoid or minimise that trigger,’ explains Dr McClymont.
+It’s helpful to try and identify what makes your bloating worse so you can avoid or minimise that trigger,’ explains Dr McClymont.

 When should I speak to a doctor about bloating?

-If your bloating is persistent, making you uncomfortable, and you don’t seem to get relief from these lifestyle tips, it’s best to speak to a GP to rule out a more serious condition.
+If your bloating is persistent, making you uncomfortable, and you don’t seem to get relief from these lifestyle tips, it’s best to speak to a GP to rule out an underlying condition.

 ‘If you’re worried about your bloating, or you’ve noticed other symptoms like unexplained weight loss, changes in your bowel pattern or blood in your poo, then you should speak to a doctor.’